shrpnsld/amalgamate/README.md

 # amalgamate

-Combines C/C++ source files into a single header, a single source, or a header-source pair.
+Combines multiple C/C++ header and source files into a single header, a single source, or a header-source pair.

+### Features

+* Offers a lot of control over the amalgamation process, but does not require you to use all of it.
+* Written with Bash 3.2, so it works even on macOS with its stock Bash installation.